khuatbaonguyen123/Mentorship-Program/[Assignment 10] Coding Exercise/Assigned on 2024-07-23/README.md

         return scanner.nextInt();
     }

-    // Make sure the position is valid private static int readPosition(int arrayLength) {
+    // Ensure the position entered by the user is within the valid range of the array private static int readPosition(int arrayLength) {
         int pos = readInteger();